Poisson Multi-Bernoulli Mixtures for Sets of Trajectories: TPMBM filters

-where $\delta(\cdot)$ denotes Dirac's delta function.
-In this model, the interpretation of the probability of survival is that it governs whether or not the trajectory ends, or if it extends by one more time step.
-However, importantly, regardless of whether or not the trajectory ends, the trajectory remains in the set of all trajectories.
+where $\delta(\cdot)$ denotes the Dirac delta function.
+In this problem formulation, every trajectory that has ever existed remains in the set of all trajectories.
+The probability of survival $P^{\rm S}_{k-1}(\cdot)$ is used to determine whether the trajectory ends, or if it is extended by one more time step with a new state.